-What will the day involve?
+Restart a Heart Day What will the day involve?

 On Restart a Heart Day, a number of instructors (based on the number of students you have requested training for) will visit your school.
 The length of time we will spend at your school will depend entirely on how many pupils we are teaching and in how many groups.
 Our instructors will teach the children how to perform CPR using a training video and practical instruction on manikins.
 Children will have the opportunity to ask questions.
 How many pupils can receive the training?
 We will accommodate class sizes to match the number of manikins you have (one manikin per pupil).
 Our staff will visit your school for anything from an hour to the full day to teach as many groups as possible.
 Each session lasts 30 minutes so we can potentially deliver 10 sessions in your school day.
 There is some flexibility for students to share manikins in order to teach more students but the session length should reflect this.
 Who are the instructors?

 The instructors are predominantly Yorkshire Ambulance Service staff who have volunteered to deliver the training on their day off.
-Most are clinicians (Paramedics, Emergency Medical Technicians etc.) but there may also be staff from other departments providing assistance, as well as Community First Responders (CFRs).
+Most are clinicians (Paramedics, Emergency Medical Technicians etc) but there may also be staff from other departments providing assistance, as well as Community First Responders (CFRs).
 Volunteers are also provided by St John Ambulance, Yorkshire's four fire and rescue services, other NHS organisations and medical students.
 What resources do you need?

 You will need one manikin for every student which you may already have.
-If you need manikins, you can purchase a Call Push Rescue kit from the British Heart Foundation or request Yorkshire Ambulance Service Pillow Partners which are available for a suggested donation of £2 via our website https://restartaheart.yas.nhs.uk/get-involved/pillow-partner/ of floor space to work on.
+If you need manikins, you can purchase a Call Push Rescue kit from the British Heart Foundation or request Yorkshire Ambulance Service Pillow Partners which are available for a suggested donation of £2 via our website_https://restartaheart.yas.nhs.uk/get-involved/pillow-partner/

+You will need an appropriate-sized room for the requested number of pupils to be taught with plenty of floor space to work on.
 We will also need access to multimedia facilities - a streaming device and large-screen television/projector screen (with speakers).
 We will not need any chairs/tables as the students need to be on the floor for the duration of the training.
+Will photos be taken on the day?